Can we use heavy nuclei to detect relic neutrinos?: Quantum mechanics of -interaction and crude estimate of neutrino capture

 In this subsection, we want to provide a simple order-of-magnitude estimate for neutrino capture cross-section.
 To this end, we assume that the matrix element has no dependence on the lepton energy and reduces to a constant encoding the information about the initial and final nuclear states

 Such an approximation neglects the Coulomb interaction between the emitted electron and the nucleus.
-It also assumes that the selection rules admit for the existence of the emission channel with the total angular momentum of leptons $J=0.$

-Assuming Eq.~\eqref{eq:expansion0} to be true, all the structural information about the nuclei gets absorbed into a constant numerical factor, therefore the ratio of the $\beta$ decay and the neutrino capture rates, Eqns.~\eqref{eq:both_rates}, is completely determined by the phase volume factors $p_\nu^2p_eE_e$ and $p_e E_e$ accordingly.
+In this case, all the structural information about the nuclei gets absorbed into a constant numerical factor, therefore the ratio of the $\beta$ decay and the neutrino capture rates, Eqns.~\eqref{eq:both_rates}, is completely determined by the phase volume factors $p_\nu^2p_eE_e$ and $p_e E_e$ accordingly.
 Using Eq.~\eqref{eq:onehalf}, this gives rise to the following relationship between the capture cross-section $\left(\sigma v\right)_\nu,$ the total lifetime $\tau = (\int d\Gamma_\beta)^{-1}$ of a $\beta$-decaying isotope, and the total kinetic energy $Q$ released in the reaction:

 with $T_e = E_e-m_e$ being the kinetic energy of the electron, and neutrino momentum in $\beta$ decay is $p_\nu = Q-T_e$.
 In the particular case of nonrelativistic electron $Q\ll m_e$, this relation gives the following simple scaling: